 polymer films

-Polymer structure, mist control, tailored release all key factors in high-speed silicone coating for p-s label converting & use Members Public
+Polymer structure, mist control, tailored release all key factors in high-speed silicone coating for p-s label converting & use Paid Members Public

 Silicone suppliers must continue to focus on the new trends and drivers that challenge our current technologies.
 There is a strong market need for higher production effi ciency to improve cost and sustainability, and these advancements in coating and converting processes require silicones to evolve to address new requirements.
 Mist